-MUNICH — (MunichNOW News) — As the US Presidential election process moves through the conventions in the coming weeks, it has become readily apparent that more than ever before – every vote counts.
+MUNICH -- (MunichNOW News) -- As the US Presidential election process moves through its series of nomination primaries it has become readily apparent that more than ever before - every vote counts.

 For those living overseas, arranging to vote can seem to be quite a daunting process - and it was until just a few years ago.
 Now there are several ways to easily take care of the voter registration process and the actual balloting.